 \subsection{\gls{BMKP} Results}

 Table \ref{tab:BMKP_min_max_avg} summarises the numerical results of \gls{BMKP}.
 We report each column's minimum, maximum and mean value.
-The full numerical results for all $30$ different instances can be seen in~\ref{sec:BMKP_Table} (Table \ref{tab:MKP}).
-For \gls{BMKP} instances, the number of extreme non-dominated points (column $|\Z_n|$ in Table \ref{tab:BMKP_min_max_avg}) is much higher than for \gls{BFCTP} and \gls{BPP} instances.
+For \gls{BMKP} instances, the number of non-dominated extreme points (column $|\Z_n|$ in Table \ref{tab:BMKP_min_max_avg}) is much higher than for the \gls{BFCTP} and the \gls{BPP} instances.
 There is no clear trend in the relationship between runtime and $|\Z_n|$.

 The percentage of the runtime spent in different components of the \gls{BBSA} is different from other problem instance types.
 For \gls{BMKP} instances, solving \gls{BM} and \gls{BS} takes a similar amount of time, and the time to solve the initial single-objective Benders problems is very low.